rcy1314/nand/README.md

       will load feed return to query.

-### Head.js has multiple indices for objects.
+### HeadXML.js has multiple indices for objects.

   * These need to be fufilled to add an object.

   > id: unique stripped to plain text [<b>indexed</b>]

-  > cat: translation [<b>indexed</b>]

   > des: plain text [<b>indexed</b>].

+  > cat: translations

-  > uri: endpoint used in xml in base.js
+  > uri: endpoint used in xmlRequestParsing in baseFunctions.js

-  > ext: external blank exit to new tab legacy.
+  > ext: external blank exit to new tab, legacy.

   > hash: unique two char alphanumeric indexed by init.js [<b>indexed</b>]

-  > media: xml with images boolean indexed by onlyImages.
+  > media: feed contains images boolean indexed by onlyImages.

  [indexed] filtered by response in base.js